rlipscombe/minorkey/README.md

 # minorkey

-A blog engine written in Erlang
+A blog engine written in Erlang.

+## Building it

+    make

+## Running it

+    make console